gregspurrier/pymazing/README.md

 pymazing
 ========
-`pymazing` is a maze generator written as an exercise in learning Python.
+Pymazing is a terminal maze generator written as an exercise in learning Python.
 It is a work in progress.

 Feedback on how to make the code more Pythonic is welcome and appreciated.